cbil-vt/DDN3/README.md

 conda create -n ddn python=3.11 conda activate ddn
 ```
-Python 3.12 may have some issue with Numba in Windows.
+Python 3.12 may have some issues with Numba in Windows.

-DDN 3.0 can then be installed with the followin command.
+DDN 3.0 can then be installed with the following command.
 ```bash
 pip install ddn3
 ```